llvm/circt/docs/RationaleHWArith.md

 ## Introduction

-The `hwarith` dialect provides a collection of operations that define typical integer arithmetic operations which are bitwidth aware.
-This bitwidth awareness is expressed through return type inference rules that, based on the types of an operation and its input operands, infers the type of the result operand.
+The `hwarith` dialect provides a collection of operations that define typical integer arithmetic operations which are bitwidth extending.
+These semantics are expressed through return type inference rules that, based on the types of an operation and its input operands, infers the type of the result operand.
 Importantly, for the initial implementation of this dialect, we do not allow types with uninferred width in the IR.
 A user is expected to iteratively build